These Are the Counties In the Denver-Aurora-Lakewood, CO Metro Area Where COVID-19 Is Growing the Slowest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The Denver-Aurora-Lakewood, CO, metro area consists of Denver County, Arapahoe County, Jefferson County, and seven other counties.
-In the past week, there were an average of 13.8 new coronavirus cases every day per 100,000 Denver residents, in line with the national figure.
-The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there were an average of 19.6 daily new cases per 100,000 Denver residents.
+In the past week, there were an average of 13.6 new coronavirus cases every day per 100,000 Denver residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there were an average of 16.1 daily new cases per 100,000 Denver residents.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Denver-Aurora-Lakewood metro area, COVID-19 is growing the slowest in Gilpin County.
-There were an average of 7.1 new cases per day per 100,000 residents in Gilpin County during the past week, the least of the 10 counties in Denver with available data.
+Within the Denver-Aurora-Lakewood metro area, COVID-19 is growing the slowest in Elbert County.
+There were an average of 7.3 new cases per day per 100,000 residents in Elbert County during the past week, the least of the 10 counties in Denver with available data.

 Case growth in the Denver metro area varies at the county level.
-In Clear Creek County, for example, there were an average of 18.9 new cases per day per 100,000 residents in the past week -- the most of any county in Denver and more than the case growth rate in Gilpin County.
+In Broomfield County, for example, there were an average of 15.3 new cases per day per 100,000 residents in the past week -- the most of any county in Denver and more than the case growth rate in Elbert County.

-Just as Gilpin County has the slowest case growth in the Denver area, it also has the lowest incidence of cases overall.
-As of April 7, there were a total of 15,619.8 confirmed cases per 100,000 residents in Gilpin County, the fewest of the 10 counties in the metro area.
-For comparison, the U.S. has so far reported 24,484.6 cases per 100,000 Americans nationwide.
+While Elbert County has the slowest case growth in the Denver area, it does not have the lowest incidence of cases overall.
+As of April 13, there were a total of 18,450.8 confirmed cases per 100,000 residents in Elbert County, the fourth fewest of the 10 counties in the metro area.
+For comparison, the U.S. has so far reported 24,542.2 cases per 100,000 Americans nationwide.

 The pandemic has led to the closure of thousands of consumer-facing businesses around the country.
 These changes have led to widespread job loss and record unemployment.
 These changes have led to widespread job loss and record unemployment.
-In Gilpin County, unemployment peaked at 23.3% in April 2020.
-As of June 2021, the county's unemployment rate was 7.2%.
+In Elbert County, unemployment peaked at 7.6% in April 2020.
+As of June 2021, the county's unemployment rate was 4.8%.

 These are all the counties in Colorado where COVID-19 is slowing (and where it's still getting worse).